rebelsky/le21/_rubrics/writing.md

 What, in your view, is the _central point_ of the paper?
 You may copy it from the paper if you find it appropriate to do so.

-Write a sentence that summarizes each paragraph.
+Write a sentence that summarizes each additional paragraph.
 Again, if you wish to copy sentences, you may do so.

 **The point of the paper**